FreerkvdB/FreerkvdB/README.md

 👯 **Experience Highlights**:
 - Worked on multiple **university group projects** (all hosted in a dedicated repo).
-- Designed, developed, and currently **manage the official website** for my cycling club.
+- Designed, developed, and currently **manage the official website** for my cycling club [Pretoria Cycling and Racing Club](https://pcrc.co.za/).

 🌱 **Learning Goals**:
 - Expanding my skills with **Python**.